Amaanprobably/PokeDex/README.md

 ## 🧠 Technical Challenges & Solutions

-### 🪶 Keeping the App Lean (4-10MB) & Fast
+### 🪶 1.
+Keeping the App Lean (4-10MB) & Fast
-> **The Challenge:** Downloading 1,000 full Pokémon profiles at launch would bloat the app size and kill performance.
+> **🚨 The Challenge:** Downloading 1,000 full Pokémon profiles at launch would bloat the app size and kill performance.

-**The Fix:** I designed an independent, lightweight search mechanism.
+**🛠️ The Fix:** I designed an independent, lightweight search mechanism.
 The background sync only pulls the bare minimum (names and sprite URLs) into the database to ensure flawless searching.
 The heavy data is only fetched on-demand when a user clicks a specific Pokémon.
 This keeps the final APK size incredibly small (under 10MB) without compromising the user experience.

 * **Compose Optimization:** To optimize the UI, I assigned unique `key` parameters to the Compose list items, drastically reducing unnecessary recompositions and keeping the scrolling buttery smooth.

+### 🗄️ 2.
+Taming Room Invalidation & The "Double Load" Glitch

+> **🚨 The Challenge:** > Paging 3 relies heavily on Room's Invalidation Tracker to know when to refresh the UI.
+Initially, whenever the background `SyncWorker` updated the local cache or a search query was executed, Room would automatically invalidate the shared tables.
+This caused the main `Pager` to emit a redundant loading state, resulting in jarring "double loading" screens and interrupting the Compose UI animations.

+**🛠️ The Solution:** I engineered a decoupled database architecture.
+By isolating the Search mechanism into its own dedicated database/table structure, completely separate from the main Paging 3 database, I severed the invalidation link.
+Now, background syncs and search queries update their respective data silos without triggering false invalidations on the main paged list.
+The result?
+A buttery-smooth, glitch-free UI that never loads the same data twice.

 ## 📸 Screenshots